quicwg/base-drafts/draft-ietf-quic-transport.md

 A stream is "half-closed (remote)" when the stream is no longer being used by the peer to send any data.
-An endpoint will have either received all data that a peer has sent or will have received a RST_STREAM frame and discarded any received data.
+An endpoint will have either received all data that a peer has sent, will have sent an UNI flag on the stream, or will have received a RST_STREAM frame and discarded any received data.

 Once all data has been either received or discarded, a sender is no longer obligated to update the maximum received data for the connection.